carbonfact/lea/README.md

 lea run --select +core.users+  # users and all its dependencies
 ```

-You can select all views in a schema:
+You can select all scripts in a schema:

 ```sh
 lea run --select core/